Elijah Mitchell Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Season Stats

-- Mitchell has carried the ball 89 times for a team-high 469 yards (58.6 per game), with three touchdowns.
+- Mitchell has run for a team-leading 469 yards on 89 attempts (58.6 yards per game) while scoring three touchdowns.

-- He also averages 9.1 receiving yards per game, catching nine passes for 73 yards.
+- And he has added nine catches for 73 yards (9.1 per game).

-- The 49ers have thrown the ball in 56.0% of their plays from scrimmage this year while staying on the ground 44.0% of the time.
+- The 49ers have thrown the football in 56.0% of their plays from scrimmage this year while running the ball 44.0% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Rams.